 COPD is a term used to describe emphysema and chronic bronchitis.
 It is the fourth leading cause of death in the United States.
 The rate of COPD mortality in women tripled in the U. S. from 1980 to 2000.
-Early diagnosis and treatment including drug treatment and pulmonary rehabilitation are key components in slowing progression of the disease and improving the quality of life.
+Early diagnosis and treatment including medication treatment and pulmonary rehabilitation are key components in slowing progression of the disease and improving the quality of life.

 COPD is caused by chronic inflammation of the small airways and gradual destruction of the alveoli (air sacs).
 The small bronchioles collapse or are blocked by mucous.
 Air becomes trapped and causes hyperinflation of the lungs.
 As the air sacs die and bronchioles are plugged the exchange of oxygen and carbon dioxide is impaired.
 This impairment drops the patient’s oxygen concentration and raises the carbon dioxide concentration in the blood.